bazelbuild/intellij/README.md

       * Switching to a raw class by removing a generic type parameter which differs across versions.
 Example: [pr/2631](https://github.com/bazelbuild/intellij/pull/2631)

-    * For non-trivial incompatible changes, the code for maintaining SDK compatibility lives in [sdkcompat](./sdkcompat) and [testing/testcompat](./testing/testcompat) directories.
-Where `testing/testcompat` holds test-only SDK compatibility changes.
+    * For non-trivial incompatible changes, the code for maintaining SDK compatibility lives in [sdkcompat](./sdkcompat) and [testing/testcompat](./testing/testcompat) directories, where `testing/testcompat` holds test-only SDK compatibility changes.
 Each of the two directories contains a sub-folder per supported IDE version with version-specific implementations.
-The outside API of all classes must be the same across versions.
-      Just the implementation may differ.
+The outside API of all classes must be the same across versions, just the implementation may differ.
 When introducing a new file in this directory, make sure to duplicate it appropriately across all versions.
       We follow these three techniques for non-trivial incompatible changes.